 This article was first published on Nov.
 27, 2006.
 It has been updated.

 Tim Hanson does not own shares of any company mentioned.
-Dell is an Inside Value and Stock Advisor recommendation.
-Merck was once an Income Investor choice.
+Bank of America is an Income Investor choice.
+Wal-Mart is an Inside Value recommendation.
 Like a drifter, the Fool's disclosure policy was born to walk alone.